As of July 30, Delaware County is listed as an Orange Level 2 on the Ohio Public Health Advisory System.

 For confirmed coronavirus disease 2019 (COVID-19) cases, reported illnesses have ranged from mild symptoms to severe illness and death.
-Symptoms can include:
+According to the Centers for Disease Control (CDC), symptoms can include:

 The CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 days after exposure.

 There is currently no vaccine to prevent COVID-19.
-But the CDC (and the OWU Student Health Center) always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:
+But the CDC (and the OWU Student Health Center) recommends preventive actions to help prevent the spread of respiratory diseases, including: